 In the past, I’ve been known to launch into Christmas music on November 1st.
-I once pondered if it was ok to start the tradition on October 25th, since it was a round 2 months prior to Christmas.
+I once pondered if it was ok to start the tradition on October 25th, since it was an even 2 months prior to Christmas.

-But I’ve recently had a change of heart.
-I’m now looking to wait for the Christmas season a bit longer, at least until the final Sunday in November.
-Continue reading
+But over the past few years, I’ve had a change of heart.
+I now look to wait for the Christmas season a bit longer, at least until the season of Advent begins.

 When we turn to the pages of Matthew’s gospel account, we see a story transpiring right from the beginning.
 It’s a story that’s been going on for quite some time.